demisto/content/Packs/Phishing/Playbooks/Phishing_-_Generic_v3_README.md

 Note:
 - Final remediation tasks are always decided by a human analyst.
-- Please do not rerun this playbook inside a phishing incident since it can produce an unexpected result.
+- do not rerun this playbook inside a phishing incident since it can produce an unexpected result.
 Create a new incident instead if needed.

 ## Dependencies